Herbert Vanderhoof

-Herbert Vanderhoof was editor of Canada West magazine, and an early promoter of development in Canada's north.
+Herbert Vanderhoof (1875–1921) was editor of Canada West magazine, and an early promoter of development in Canada's north.

+Early life and education

+Herbert Vanderhoof was born in Saint Paul, Minnesota on October 23, 1875.
+He was educated at the Boston Institute of Technology and the University of Chicago.

+Career

+He started his career in Portland, Maine as a newspaper man, subsequently working in Worcester, Boston, and Chicago on journals.

+In 1906, he became secretary of the Western Canadian Immigration Association.
+He also founded Canada Monthly Magazine, and spent around 10 years working for a number of Canadian railways as an advertising representative.
 He was a founding board member of the Northern Transportation Company.
 In that capacity he and company President J.K.
-Cornwall invited Scientists and Journalists to be their guests on the Northland Sun's first voyage of the season.
+Cornwall invited scientists and journalists to be their guests on the Northland Sun's first voyage of the season.

-Carla Funk, born in the city of Vanderhoof, British Columbia, said the welcome sign of the city he founded described Vanderhoof as a "Chicago newspaperman".
-She wrote his intention was to found a community of artists.
+In 1914, he helped found the city of Vanderhoof, British Columbia.
+Carla Funk, born in Vanderhoof, said the welcome sign of the city described Vanderhoof as a "Chicago newspaperman".
+She wrote that Vanderhoof's intention was to found a community of artists and creatives, as he was inspired by the location's natural beauty, although the local economy became more dependent on logging and hunting.

-He founded Vanderhoof and Company, an advertising company, back in Chicago, in 1916.
+He founded Vanderhoof and Company, an advertising company, back in Chicago in 1916.
+He served as president.
+During World War I, he was a member of the idea committee of the National Art Service League.

+Personal life and death

+He died in Winnetka, Illinois on August 7, 1921, and was buried at Rosehill Cemetery in Chicago.
+He was survived by his wife, mother, and daughter Mary.